mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ### Gaétan Guimond

-In the early years of the online community, Gaétan Guimond often claimed that he was the first person to solve the cube blindfolded on television [^guimond-extreme-message-2004].
-He occasionally posted messages to the Speed Solving Rubik’s Cube Yahoo group, including a link to his website that contains videos of him blindfold solving [^guimond-le-premier-humain-a-resoudre-un-cube-sans-regarder-2011] [^guimond-tv-apparitions-nd].
+In the early years of the online community, Gaétan Guimond often claimed that he was the first person to solve the cube blindfolded on television [^guimond-2004].
+He occasionally posted messages to the Speed Solving Rubik’s Cube Yahoo group, including a link to his website that contains videos of him blindfold solving [^guimond-2011] [^guimond-nd].
 The videos depict various different television appearances from the early 1990s through the early 2000s.

 <ImageCollage
 images={[